What To Eat During Your Period: Foods That Help Reduce Cramps and Foods To Avoid

 Salty chips, a pint of ice cream, or a chocolate bar may be your go-to favorites to satisfy cravings during your period, but certain foods may do more harm than good when it comes to menstrual cramps.

-Recent research suggests that diets high in inflammatory foods such as meat, oil, sugar, and salt can contribute to period cramps.
+Research suggests that diets high in inflammatory foods such as meat, oil, sugar, salt, caffeine, and alcohol can contribute to period cramps.

-Health Matters spoke with Dr. Haque, who is also an assistant professor of obstetrics and gynecology at Columbia University Vagelos College of Physicians and Surgeons, to understand what you need to know about menstrual pain — and what foods to eat and avoid.
+Health Matters spoke with Dr. Rosser to understand what you need to know about menstrual pain — and what foods to eat and avoid.

-Dr. Haque: Up to 90% of people who menstruate can experience painful periods, or primary dysmenorrhea, with 15% suffering from severe symptoms that can impact their daily routine.
+Dr. Rosser: Up to 90% of people who menstruate can experience painful periods, or primary dysmenorrhea, with 15% suffering from severe symptoms that can impact their daily routine.

 Cramps during a menstrual period can occur when the muscles and blood vessels of the uterus contract.
 During menstruation, the body produces hormone-like compounds called prostaglandins in the uterine lining, and the more prostaglandins, the greater the inflammation and cramp severity.